tra38/tra38.github.io/_posts/2016-07-23-c23-one-year-later.md

 [EDIT, Feb.
 23rd 2017 - This statement may seem rather "Luddite" if divorced from context, so I am adding this edit note as clarification of my intent.
 I am not specifically opposed to AI as a technology in and of itself, because AI is useful and have its benefits.
 But AI also have risks as well, and what I noticed is the lack of societial regulations meant to deal with those risks.

 I don't think this is controverisal, per se, to suggest that society needs to take steps to contain the very real dangers of AI, maximizing its benefits while minimizing its damages.
-Progress is not always positive, and the dangers of AI can outweigh its benefits...if progress is not carefully controlled.]
+Progress is not always positive, and the dangers of AI can outweigh its benefits...if progress is not carefully controlled.
+Otherwise, we are simply "shoot[ing] ourselves in the foot".]

 It has been 15 months since I first entered DBC, almost one year since I graduated from Dev Bootcamp.
 During that time, I attempted to research the emerging field of computer-generated literature...in the hopes of using this technology against them, as a form of advocacy against uncontrolled research into AI.